 “We were actually surprised at how much people walk,” says Nancy.
-The Brunswick Residents Network has since presented a report to Moreland City Council with 35 recommendations to improve local streets for walking.
+The Brunswick Residents Network has since presented a report to Merri-Bek City Council (formerly called Moreland) with 35 recommendations to improve local streets.

-The people-powered push comes at a time when councils and state governments are beginning to show increased understanding of the important role walking promotion could play in reducing traffic congestion and transport emissions, in improving community health and in making neighbourhoods safer, happier places.
+The people-powered push comes at a time when councils and state governments are showing increased understanding of the important role walking could play in reducing traffic congestion and transport emissions, in improving community health and in making neighbourhoods safer, happier places.

 The potential for change is huge, with people living in Melbourne and Geelong currently making five million car trips each week that are less than 1km.

-The Victorian Government recently announced a goal to increase to 25% by 2030 the proportion of transport trips made by walking and bike riding (up from about 18 per cent), while the Liberal government in New South Wales has a Minister dedicated to active transport.
+The Victorian Government recently announced a goal to increase trips made by walking and cycling to 25% by 2030 (up from about 18 per cent), while the former Liberal government of New South Wales had a Minister dedicated to active transport.

-But while goals are a great start, the Brunswick Residents Network says they’re not enough.
-Its top recommendation is to “recognise walking’s importance… by prioritising walking in budgets and strategies,” not just in policy.
+But the Brunswick Residents Network says goals are not enough.
+Its top recommendation was to recognise walking’s importance "by prioritising walking in budgets and strategies,” not just in policy.

 “Nearly everyone can walk," says Nancy.
-"So as a priority for investment walking is low-hanging fruit, for getting more people active and moving some trips away from private motor vehicles.”
+"As a priority for investment, walking is low-hanging fruit for getting more people active and moving some trips away from private motor vehicles.”

 Residents have often been a force behind walking improvements in Brunswick, with the survey report just the latest example.
 Here are three more:

 Years of campaigning by community groups helped prioritise safety upgrades along Ewing Street (pictured above), a key walking and bike riding route to Princes Hill Primary School, Princes Park and to the city.